rayandasoriya/100DaysOfCode/README.md

 ## Day 70
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to return the array by increasing the value of resultant array by 1.
 Refer to Day70/Problem 1.pdf for more information regarding the problem.

+## Day 71
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to check the completeness of a binary tree.
+Refer to Day71/Problem 1.pdf for more information regarding the problem.